StackExchange/dnscontrol/documentation/provider/huaweicloud.md

 If you're still not sure, you can log into Huaweicloud's website and open the [API Explorer](https://console-intl.huaweicloud.com/apiexplorer/#/openapi/DNS/debug?api=ListPublicZones), find the `ListPublicZones` API, select a different Region and click Debug to try and find your Region!

 ## New domains
 If a domain does not exist in your Huawei Cloud account, DNSControl will automatically add it with the `push` command.
-Don't worry about incurring fees, it's free!

 ## GeoDNS
-Managing GeoDNS RRSet on huawei cloud (also called **Line** in Huawei Cloud DNS) is not supported in dnscontrol.
+Managing GeoDNS RRSet on Huawei Cloud (also called **Line** in Huawei Cloud DNS) is not supported in DNSControl.
-If your Zone needs to use GeoDNS, please create it manually in the console and use [IGNORE](../language-reference/domain-modifiers/IGNORE.md) modifiers in dnscontrol to prevent changing it.
+If your Zone needs to use GeoDNS, please create it manually in the console and use [IGNORE](../language-reference/domain-modifiers/IGNORE.md) modifiers in DNSControl to prevent changing it.